syncfusion-content/wpf-docs/wpf/Color-Picker/Appearance.md

 ## Change flow direction

 We can change the flow direction of the `ColorPicker` layout from right to left by setting the `FlowDirection` property value as `RightToLeft`.
-The Deafult value of `FlowDirection` property is `LeftToRight`.
+The Default value of `FlowDirection` property is `LeftToRight`.

 {% tabs %}
 {% highlight xaml %}